luiscarlosgph/how-to/autossh/README.md

    $ brew install autossh
    ```

-2. Change `WriteTheNameOfYourSSHConnectionHere` by the name of your SSH connection and `WriteYourUsernameHere` and save this file to `/Library/LaunchDaemons/com.autossh.app`:
+2. Change `SSHConnectionHere` by the name of your SSH connection and `UsernameHere` and save this file to `/Library/LaunchDaemons/com.autossh.app`:

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>